‘I’m dying, I need help’: Inside the battle to turn around England’s drugs death capital

 The town’s economic demise since its inter-war tourist heyday has resulted in huge levels of poverty.
 In 2019, it was ranked the most deprived area in the whole of England.
 Jobs tend to be low-skilled, poorly paid and – because of the resort’s reliance on visitors – seasonal.
 Educational attainment, too, is in crisis.
 Just 34 per cent of GCSE pupils achieve the government’s benchmark ‘attainment 8’ figure in the constituency of Blackpool South.
 The national average is 46.9 per cent.

-More uniquely, because the resort is home to high numbers of large, oft-empty properties – mainly one-time B&Bs – councils across the north have, over the years, moved their own vulnerable residents here.
+Because the resort is home to high numbers of large, oft-empty properties – mainly one-time B&Bs – councils across the north have, over the years, moved their own vulnerable residents here.
 Significant numbers of addicts also tend to come of their own volition, often because they associate the place with childhood holidays.

 Against this backdrop, few have any illusions that making Adder work will be anything other than a monumental challenge.